computational-psychology/computational-psychology-www/content/pages/index.rst

    :alt: team-event_psyco_2026

-We thank our team members for their participation and stimulating discussion (from left to right: Inés Schönmann, Ayse Sahin, Dr. Guillermo Aguilar, Bianca del Mestre, Constantin from TU Berlin boathouse, Prof. Dr. Marianne Maertens, Leonard Hale, Eduard Hübner and Dr. Joris  Vincent).
+We thank our team members for their participation and stimulating discussion (from left to right: Inés Schönmann, Ayse Sahin, Dr. Guillermo Aguilar, Bianca del Mestre, Frederik from TU Berlin boathouse, Prof. Dr. Marianne Maertens, Leonard Hale, Eduard Hübner and Dr. Joris  Vincent).
 And we also thank the team of the TU Berlin boathouse for the wonderful day and the great organization.